1. Prologue: A New Vision of Nature

 [69] Alfred N. Whitehead, Process and Reality: An Essay in Cosmology, corrected edition, ed. by David Ray Griffin and Donald W. Sherburne (New York: MacMillan Publishing Co., Inc., 1978), 5.

 [70] From the very beginning of my research on ‘place’, I tried to establish a connection between the traditional concept of place and the modern concept of field in physics since I believed – and still I do – in the unitary character of all phenomena of nature: so, for me, the analogy between place and field was an immediate possibility to unveil the fundamental connection between all existing things (and related phenomena), all of them understood as different states of place or fields, rather than solitary ‘things’, ‘objects’, or ‘matter’ – See the paper: From Space to Place.
-A Necessary Paradigm Shift in Architecture as a Way to Handle the Increasing Complexity and Connectivity of Real-World Systems or Place, Space, and the Fabric of Reality or Places Everywhere.
+A Necessary Paradigm Shift in Architecture as a Way to Handle the Increasing Complexity and Connectivity of Real-World Systems or Place, Space, and the Fabric of Reality or Places Everywhere—Everything Is Place.
 In this regard, at RSaP, I have often quoted some passages from Einstein and Infeld, e.g.: ‘… what are the physical criterions distinguishing matter and field? … From the relativity theory we know that matter represents vast stores of energy and that energy represents matter.
 We cannot, in this way, distinguish qualitatively between matter and field, since the distinction between mass and energy is not a qualitative one.
 By far the greatest part of energy is concentrated in matter; but the field surrounding the particle also represents energy, though in an incomparably smaller quantity.
 We could therefore say: Matter is where the concentration of energy is great, field where the concentration of energy is small.
 But if this is the case, then the difference between matter and field is a quantitative rather than a qualitative one.
 There is no sense in regarding matter and field as two qualities quite different from each other…There would be no place, in our new physics, for both field and matter, field being the only reality.’
 In Albert Einstein and Leopold Infeld, The Evolution of Physics (London: The Scientific Book Club, 1938), 256-258.
 Again, let’s see what Leopold Infeld says concerning this new – ‘placial’ I’d say – vision of nature: ‘The transition from particle physics to field physics is undoubtedly one of the greatest, and, as Einstein believes, the greatest step accomplished in the history of human thought.
 Great courage and imagination were needed to shift the responsibility for physical phenomena from particles into the previously empty space and to formulate mathematical equations describing the changes in space and time… I see an object; how can I understand its existence?
 From the point of view of a mechanical theory the answer would be obvious: the object consists of small particles held together by forces.
 But we can look upon an object as upon a portion of space where the field is very intense or, as we say, where the energy is especially dense.
 The mechanist says: here is the object localized at this point of space.
 The field physicist says: field is everywhere, but it diminishes outside this portion so rapidly that my senses are aware of it only in this particular portion of space.’
 In Leopold Infeld, ‘Quest: An Autobiography’ (New York: Chelsea Publishing Company, 1980), 257.
-It was also based on those kinds of considerations of the new physics that I began to hypothesize Nature as an endless chain of places (Places Everywhere) or of different states of place, passing from natural phenomena to human-cultural and symbolic phenomena (i.e., physicochemical, biological, sociocultural, symbolic states of place and/or processes), rather than a collection of separated/individual things, bodies, objects… or buildings in ‘space’ (however, this belief of mine had distant roots since my very conception of ‘building’, which I started to develop during my years at the university, already showed my understanding of the architectural phenomena as something extended in the circumambient world, rather than something secluded in a specific portion of ‘space’ – see Archi-textures).
+It was also based on those kinds of considerations of the new physics that I began to hypothesize Nature as an endless chain of places (Places Everywhere—Everything Is Place) or of different states of place, passing from natural phenomena to human-cultural and symbolic phenomena (i.e., physicochemical, biological, sociocultural, symbolic states of place and/or processes), rather than a collection of separated/individual things, bodies, objects… or buildings in ‘space’ (however, this belief of mine had distant roots since my very conception of ‘building’, which I started to develop during my years at the university, already showed my understanding of the architectural phenomena as something extended in the circumambient world, rather than something secluded in a specific portion of ‘space’ – see Archi-textures).
 A mode of understanding nature as a whole, unitary and organic, state of different places.
 Place, at the same time, is that which guarantees unity and differentiation – the principle (= archè) of all things.
 And physics reconnects to philosophy.

 Works Cited